Saxonys/particle-accelerator/README.md

 The simulation shows how charged particles (like protons or electrons) move in a circular path under the influence of a magnetic field, which is a typical setup in a **cyclotron** or other types of particle accelerators.

 - A **red particle** starts moving in a circular path based on the specified physical constants (such as charge, mass, voltage, etc.).
 - **User Interaction**: Users can click anywhere on the plot to add additional particles.
 These particles will also accelerate in the same way as the red particle.
+Users can expand and shrinken the diagram, then save a PNG of the active simulation.
 - The particles interact with the magnetic field, updating their positions based on the **Lorentz force**.

 ### Physical Constants